 Elegance meets trashy Rock ‘n’ Roll.

-What I really like is the subtle contrast between elegance and looseness, which is also reflected in the hospitality.
+What I like is the subtle contrast between elegance and looseness, which is also reflected in the hospitality.
 The dessert will be described when it is served as well as the drink and then it is time to make your own experiences.
-Then you really know what is most important and you can feel the concept.
+Then you know what is most important and you can feel the concept.
 The eye is soothed by the interior, but the nose and the palate will get what they are made for.

 The first things that caught my eye on the cocktail menu were the beetroot and the liquorice.
 This drink was based on cachaça including raspberry, liquorice, lime and egg white.
 Perfectly balanced, the lime reduces the mostly unloved earthiness of the beetroot, the raspberry supports with lovely sweetness and leaves in the departure a fine liquorice tone.
 Great combination.

 This was enough for a first visit, but I was curious what an eggplant is doing on the dessert menu?
 Well, together with a pecan nut ice cream, apple balsamico and liquorice salt, the combination was a big pleasure.
 The Sherry drink supported the dessert perfectly and I had to control myself not to lick the plate at the end.